 Mitten Care 101: How to Wash Mittens

-3. Condition leather.
+- Condition leather.
 Leather can be a great waterproof material, but it needs proper care and attention.
 First, rub down the mitten with a damp cloth to remove any grit.
-Next massage a leather wax like Sno-Seal into the leather.
+Next, massage a leather wax like Sno-Seal into the leather.
 Allow to air dry at room temperature overnight.
 Use a soft cloth to remove any extra wax and get ready to enjoy your supple, waterproof mittens.

-Got a favorite mitt that’s not mentioned here?
-Tell us in the comments and we’ll check it out for future updates.
+Have a favorite mitt we missed?
+Tell us in the comments for future updates to this article.